-The NTBC study and the Quebec study were single-arm, open-label studies evaluating the efficacy and safety of nitisinone in patients with a rare disease, HT-1.
-Patients in both studies were not randomized to a comparator arm, but rather compared with a historical control.
+The NTBC Study and the Quebec Study were single-arm, open-label studies evaluating the efficacy and safety of nitisinone in patients with a rare disease, HT-1.
+Patients in both studies were not randomized to a comparator group but, rather, were compared with a historical control.
 These study characteristics are the main limitations of both studies.
 HT-1 is an uncommon disease that, prior to nitisinone, did not have another drug treatment.
-A study in an initial group of five Swedish HT-1 children treated with nitisinone (oral daily dose of 0.1 to 0.6 mg/kg) over approximately eight months reported marked reductions in baseline plasma SA concentrations as well as concentrations of other toxic metabolites in the tyrosine metabolic pathway, and improved liver function.26 Based on these results, it was concluded that it would be unethical to include a placebo group in subsequent studies, and the NTBC study was therefore open-label and did not have a control group.
-Following consultation with a clinical expert involved in the review, and based on the natural history of HT-1, experience using nitisinone via Health Canada's Special Access Programme, and the lack of a viable comparator, use of an historical control group on which to base comparisons in this case was deemed reasonable.
-A patient population participating in an international survey conducted by van Spronsen et al. was used as a historical control for the NTBC study.5 This study was published in 1994, although the time period during which the participants were enrolled was unclear.
-In this study, a diagnosis of HT-1 was established with characteristic clinical features in addition to abnormal levels of metabolites or a sibling's proven diagnosis of HT-1.
-Patients who were identified by neonatal screening were excluded because dietary treatment was started before clinical symptoms had developed.
-Although age distribution of the study participants was not reported, it suggests that these patients experience a delay between the first presenting symptom and the time of diagnosis, and they were more likely to have more severe disease, compared with those in the NTBC study.
-There were significant clinical heterogeneities between the nitisinonetreated patient population and the historical population, and part of the survival benefits in the NTBC study could be attributed to early identification of the disease and early intervention.
-Information regarding the onset of symptoms, the time of diagnosis, the performance of liver transplantation, the survival, the suspicion of possible development of tumour, and existence of proven HCC and the cause of death was collected.
+A study of an initial group of five Swedish children with HT-1 who were treated with nitisinone (oral daily dose of 0.1 mg/kg to 0.6 mg/kg) over approximately eight months reported marked reductions in baseline plasma SA concentrations as well as concentrations of other toxic metabolites in the tyrosine metabolic pathway, and improved liver function.27 Based on these results, it was concluded that it would be unethical to include a placebo group in subsequent studies, and the NTBC Study was therefore open-label and did not have a control group.
+Following consultation with a clinical expert involved in the review, based on the natural history of HT-1, experience using nitisinone through Health Canada's Special Access Program, and the lack of a viable comparator, use of an historical control group to base comparisons on in this case is reasonable.
+A patient population that participated in an international survey conducted by van Spronsen et al. was used as a historical control for the NTBC Study.8 The van Spronsen study was published in 1994, although the time period during which the participants were enrolled was unclear.
+In that study, a diagnosis of HT-1 was established with characteristic clinical features in addition to abnormal levels of metabolites or a sibling's proven diagnosis of HT-1.
+Patients who were identified by neonatal screening were excluded, because dietary treatment was started before clinical symptoms had developed.
+Although the age distribution of the study participants was not reported, it suggests patients experienced a delay between the first presenting symptom and the time of diagnosis, and they were more likely to have more severe disease, compared with those in the NTBC Study.
+There were significant clinical heterogeneities between the nitisinone-treated patient population and the historical population, and part of the survival benefits in the NTBC Study could be attributed to early identification of the disease and early intervention.
+Information regarding the onset of symptoms, time of diagnosis, performance of liver transplantation, survival, suspicion of possible tumour development, existence of proven HCC, and cause of death was collected.
 The Kaplan-Meier method was used for the estimation of survival probabilities.
 It is unknown if propensity scores were used to help minimize differences between cohorts in comparison between the two populations.
 No other adjustments were performed to eliminate the impact of potential confounders and/or effect modifiers.
+In the two nitisinone-experienced groups in the Quebec Study, eligible participants were required to have received nitisinone for at least two weeks, and lack of documented nonadherence (which was defined based on patient confirmation that they did not adhere to the nitisinone regimen and had documented plasma nitisinone levels that were inappropriately low).
+Bias could be introduced when analyzing patients who were not adherent or had low levels of plasma nitisinone after two weeks of treatment if they were excluded from the study or classified as "nitisinone-naive."